babydreamsy94/STREAM-SUITE/README.md

 5. Confirm that the import will not overwrite anything important.
 6. Complete the import.

-Import Diaper Check or Reset Tools separately only when wanted.
+Import Diaper Check separately only when wanted.

 ### 5. Review Commands and Triggers